VA Disability Claims Guide

 Benefits Delivery at Discharge (BDD)

 If you are still on active duty, you can file a disability claim 180 to 90 days before your separation date through the BDD program.
 This allows the VA to begin processing your claim and schedule C&P exams while you are still in service, so you can start receiving benefits as soon as possible after discharge.
 You must be available to attend all required exams before separation.
+See our Military Transition Guide for a complete pre-separation timeline.

 Effective Dates & Back Pay